 EAA Chapter 515 actively supports the Young Eagles program by flying Young Eagles on an individual basis and putting on Young Eagles Events as part of our yearly activities.

-For more information on Young Eagles in Fort Collins/Loveland area please contact our chapter 515 Young Eagle Coordinator:
+For more information and to register for out June 9th Young Eagles event please contact our chapter 515 Young Eagle Coordinator:

 Parents may ride along if the aircraft to be flown is able to carry an extra passenger during the flight; ask about this when talking with Rick.
 If Parents wish to ride along they may print out the Adult Passenger Waver, fill it out and bring it with you to the event.
 Forms will be provided at the event for those who do not wish to fill them out in advance.